 These movements are caused by changes in or destruction of nerve cells that produce the chemical dopamine in a certain area of the brain.

 Not all patients who have Parkinsonism have Parkinson's disease.
 Parkinsonian disorders may be caused by other conditions like:

-There is no known cure for Parkinson's disease.
+There is no known cure for Parkinson's disease or other movement.
 The goal of treatment is to control symptoms.

 Patients are advised to work closely with a physician to develop the best medical treatment program including medications which control symptoms mostly by increasing the levels of dopamine in the brain.
 Never change or stop taking any medication without talking with your physician.

 The physician team is also at the forefront of research, currently focusing on disease pathogenesis and neuromodulation with the ultimate goal of identifying new medical and surgical interventions.

 Watch how the team at Memorial Hermann Mischer Neuroscience uses deep brain stimulation (DBS) surgery to help reduce Debra’s symptoms of Parkinson's disease and improve her quality of life.